ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 It should show: No such file or directory.
 ### Binary Installation:
 Go to this website: https://developer.nvidia.com/nvidia-tensorrt-6x-download & download "Tar File Install Packages For Linux x86".
 Put the file to your home directory after download.
-Now open a new terminal to copy the files & change their permission:
+Now open a new terminal to extract TensorRT from tar file:
  ```
  tar -xzvf TensorRT-7.0.0.11.Ubuntu-18.04.x86_64-gnu.cuda-10.2.cudnn7.6.tar.gz
- sudo cp -r ~/TensorRT-7.0.0.11 /usr/local
- cd /usr/local/TensorRT-7.0.0.11/
+ cd ~/TensorRT-7.0.0.11/
  ```
- Now install TensorRT from wheel files.
+ Now install TensorRT from wheel files to use python examples.
 Execute the following commands one by one:
  ```
  cd python
  sudo -H python3 -m pip install tensorrt-7.0.0.11-cp36-none-linux_x86_64.whl